Skip to content

 The problem:

 Always on.
 Always reachable.
-Boundaries that have eroded over time, without you realising or wanting it.
+Boundaries that erode over time, without you realising or wanting it.
 It costs more than it gives.
 You know it's not sustainable.
 But how do you turn it around?

 How I approach it: